dineshkumar741/Variant-calling-workflow/README.md

 # Task-3

 # A simplified Nextflow pipeline for variant calling
-This repository contains a Nextflow-based bioinformatics workflow for processing raw paired-end FASTQ files through alignment, variant calling, and annotation.
+This repository contains a Nextflow - workflow for processing raw paired-end FASTQ files through alignment, variant calling, and annotation using open-source tools.
 The pipeline is containerized using Docker to ensure reproducibility, portability, and ease of use.

 The workflow is suitable for generating annotated variant calls from short-read sequencing data and can be integrated into larger data portals or downstream analysis systems.

 # Workflow